 Military Forensic Neuropsychological/Psychological Evaluations

 Dr. Fabian has specialized training with active military and veteran populations.
 He completed postdoctoral fellowship training in clinical neuropsychology at the University of New Mexico School of Medicine Center for Neuropsychological Services and Veteran’s Administration Polytrauma Traumatic Brain Injury and PTSD unit.
 He has extensive training in both the clinical and forensic assessment of PTSD and traumatic brain injury with military populations.
 As an expert witness forensic neuropsychologist/psychologist, Dr. Fabian has testified in US Marine Corp and US Air Force court martial and administrative separation hearings.
+Additionally, Dr. Fabian is on faculty at the Center for Forensic Behavioral Sciences at Walter Reed National Military Medical Center.

 Dr. Fabian offers the following forensic examinations for military defendants: